Chart Color Schemes

 Kepnock has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified nine projects likely to impact the area.
-Key projects include Sienna Boulevard, New Bundaberg Hospital, Bundaberg East Levee, and The Gateway Marina - Burnett Heads.
-Below is a list detailing those most relevant.
+AreaSearch has identified 9 projects that are likely to impact the area.
+Notable projects include Sienna Boulevard, New Bundaberg Hospital, Bundaberg East Levee, and The Gateway Marina - Burnett Heads.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.